ionic-team/ionic-framework/core/src/utils/test/playwright/docs/README.md

 # Ionic E2E Tests Guide

-This directory contains information on how to get the most out of Ionic's E2E test infrastructure when writing test.
+This directory contains information on how to get the most out of Ionic's E2E test infrastructure when writing tests.

 ## Directory